-In the most legislative term, Iowa has been relatively inactive in regard to healthcare price transparency, cost, and competition legislation.
+In the Iowa’s 2017 legislative term, Iowa has been relatively inactive in regard to healthcare price transparency, cost, and competition legislation.
 Iowa approved a bill that corrects an apparent oversight that has allowed lawmakers to avoid paying hundreds of thousands of dollars each year in health insurance premiums.
 However, Iowa did not pass legislation concerning constituent healthcare price transparency, cost, and competition.

 Recent Legislative Developments